Photo from Canva

 Building relationships can be as easy as leaving a note card with your family’s information you’d like to share, like names, ages, pets, and phone numbers.
 Neighbors can make a duty station extra special, so put your best foot forward and say hello!

-4) Sightsee in Your Hometown
+4) Sightsee in Your New Hometown

 Everyone needs a few hours’ break from unpacking.
 Checking out your new hometown’s unique shopping, dining, and cultural scene is the perfect excuse to take a break and build community connections.
-Ask your neighbors for their recommendations for the best ice cream shop, local restaurant, or a must-see museum or park.
+Ask your neighbors for recommendations for the best ice cream shop, local restaurant, or a must-see museum or park.

 5) Build Connections at Your Children's School